Mixed Anxiety Depressive Disorder and Addiction

 Rehab centers that treat co-occurring disorders offer a number of different treatments that can be tailored specifically to each individual patient.
 Many times, treatments involve a combination of medications and counseling to help patients overcome both conditions.
 Patients may also undergo family therapy for substance abuse so they can improve and mend relationships with family members before leaving rehab.

-If you or someone you care about is struggling with addiction and one or more behavioral health disorders, call our 24/7 confidential helpline immediately at .
+If you or someone you care about is struggling with addiction and one or more behavioral health disorders, call our 24/7 confidential helpline immediately at 800-598-5053 (Who Answers?) .
 We’ll help you find addiction treatment centers that can help you or your loved one overcome both mixed anxiety depressive disorder and addiction.